mdang/ga-lessons/html/LESSON.md

 * Describe what a markup language is
 * Describe the anatomy of an HTML tag
-* List some basic HTML tags
+* List common HTML tags
-* Create a barebones HTML document structure
+* Create a barebones HTML document
 * Explain the purpose of HTML attributes
 * List 3 types of attributes that all HTML elements have
 * Create HTML elements using tags and attributes